FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 - Provide updated certification and contact information when changes occur.

-- Assign liaison to respond to your debtor questions about their accounts.
-When we send the intercept letter to your debtor, we provide your debtor the public contact unit information you completed on your FTB 2280 PC, Intent to Participate.
+- Assign liaisons to respond to your debtor questions about their accounts.
+When we send the intercept letter to your debtor, we provide your debtor the public contact unit information you completed on your FTB 2280 PC, Intent to Participate and Agency Certification.

-- Send a Pre-Intercept Notice at least 30 days prior to submitting debts to us in accordance with SAM section 1890.
+- Send each debtor a Pre-Intercept Notice at least 30 days prior to submitting debts to us in accordance with SAM section 1890.

 - A debt is paid in full.